 - It retains protein from being burned so it can be used to build and repair.

-To learn more about Carbohydrates, its Sources, or any other related topic, explore BYJU’S Biology.
+To learn more about Carbohydrates, its sources and function or any other related topic, explore BYJU’S Biology.

 Frequently Asked Questions on Sources of Carbohydrates